 There are a few common issues that can cause slowness to occur.
-This article lists the mos common causes and several suggestions to speed up your site.
+This article lists the most common causes and several suggestions to speed up your site.

 Testing your site from external locations

-The first thing you should do when noticing slowness is to test your site at a 3rd party website.
+The first thing you should do when noticing slowness is to test your site at a third-party website.
 There are several websites that provide online tools to test website performance.
 These help to verify if the performance issues are happening in all locations or if it’s just your connection.

 Most sites that run slowly are database-driven sites.
 Database content is not saved on the web server.
 Unless you have some sort of caching enabled for this site server.
 If no caching is enabled, content is dynamically created for each visitor by the communication between the web server and the database server.